Chloral

 Chloral, also known as trichloroacetaldehyde or trichloroethanal, is the organic compound with the formula Cl3CCHO.
-This aldehyde is a colourless oily liquid that is soluble in a wide range of solvents.
+This aldehyde is a colourless liquid that is soluble in a wide range of solvents.
 It reacts with water to form chloral hydrate, a once widely used sedative and hypnotic substance.

 Production

 Chloral was first prepared, and named, by the German chemist Justus von Liebig in 1832.
 Liebig treated anhydrous ethanol with dry chlorine gas.

 Chloral is produced commercially by the chlorination of acetaldehyde in the presence of hydrochloric acid, producing chloral hydrate.
 Ethanol can also be used as a feedstock.
 This reaction is catalyzed by antimony trichloride: